mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 | HDMI | Not tested | Not tested, but there is a high probability of not working. |
 <br>

-## Recommened BIOS settings / modifications
+## Recommened BIOS Settings / Modifications
 - `Secure Boot: Disabled`
   - It's unbootable without setting this to `Disabled`.
 - `Fast Boot: Disabled`